 Remove all clothes from your closet during the process.
 When putting them back, arrange them according to the seasons.
 Put up hooks in the closet for scarves, hats, and jewelry.
 That way getting dressed in the morning will be faster and you'll easily pull your look together.

-6. Cleaning Bathrooms Is a Pain, So Make It as Easy as Possible by Having the Needed Supplies on Hand.
+6. Cleaning Bathrooms Is a Pain, So Make It as Easy as Possible by Having the Needed Supplies on Hand

-There's nothing worse when you're finally ready to tackle the bathrooms and you don't have the needed supplies on hand.
+There's nothing worse than when you're finally ready to tackle the bathrooms and you don't have the needed supplies on hand.
 You either need to go to the store and buy them or run around the house collecting them.
 By the time you're done, you're too tired and frustrated to clean.

 Buy a large tote or plastic bucket with a handle to store all your cleaning materials.
 Store it under the sink in one of your bathrooms and make sure it's always fully stocked.
-Some items to include are: toilet bowl cleaner with bleach, toilet brush, disinfecting wipes, glass cleanser, rags, sponges, and disinfectant spray.
+Some items to include are: toilet bowl cleaner with bleach, toilet brush, disinfecting wipes, glass cleaner, rags, sponges, and disinfectant spray.

 There's no need to spend big money on cleaning supplies.
 The Dollar Store has many inexpensive products such as brushes, buckets, latex gloves, spray bottles, and sponges.
 Making your own cleaning products is good for your wallet and the environment: